icedream/the-steamdeck-experience/README.md

 SteamOS handles updates to the operating system via [RAUC](https://rauc.io) and an A/B partition structure.
-Updates are essentially just images being written to the root filesystem partition, of which there are two, an "A" and a "B" partition (EFI and var partitions both also seem to have an A and B partition each).
+Updates are essentially just images being written to the root filesystem partition, of which there are two, an "A" and a "B" partition (EFI, ESP and var partitions both also seem to have an A and B partition each).

 Updates will always be installed to the partset that you are currently *not* running SteamOS from.
 It is then marked as the partset to boot from before